-Online Private Applicator Training
+Online Private Applicator Training (Newly Revised)

-The online Private Applicator Training option was first introduced in January 2010.
-This allows a person to obtain training without attending a training clinic or working through the Private Applicator Training Manual and Workbook.
+The online Private Applicator Training was completely revised prior to the start of the 2016 training season.
+The training modules were reformatted, and numerous new pictures were added as well as new interactive activities.
+This online training course allows a person to obtain training without attending a training clinic or working through the Private Applicator Training Manual and Workbook.
 Access is through a password obtained after the online training fee is paid.
 The training is organized into the same topics as the manual and face-to-face training.
 Presentation typically consists of an illustration or photo with accompanying written and narrated text.
 Slide progression is controlled by the trainee so participants can go back to visit previous slides as well as skip slides with familiar content.
 Testing is not available online.
 The trainee makes arrangements to take the test at a testing only session or at an IDA office.
-There were 681 registrations for the Online Private Applicator Training during the 2015-2016 fiscal year.
-An updated and revised edition of the online privatee applicator training was completed during this period.
-The revised edition will be available for the 2016 training season.
+There were 100 registrations for the Online Private Applicator Training during the 2016-2017 fiscal year.

 The Online Private Applicator Training is also available in "mobile friendly" format, allowing users to view the program using a smart phone or tablet.
-Both the full and mobile versions of the Online Private Applicator Training are also available in Spanish.
+A spanish translation of the revised private applicator training will be available in spring 2018.